Dreame rooting and installation

 If your Dreame is a D-shaped Mop such as the W10, simply take out the dustbin and open the rubber flap in front of that port.

-Once you have access to the debug port, you need to connect your USB to Serial UART adapter to the robot.
+Once you have access to the debug port, plug in your Dreame Breakout PCB and then connect your USB to Serial UART adapter to the SoC breakout on the PCB.
 Make sure your adapter is set to 3.3V.
 You will only need 3 wires for this connection: (GND, RX, and TX).

 Now that you’re all wired up, the next step is to open a serial connection to the device.
 For that, you can use screen: screen /dev/ttyUSB0 115200,ixoff.
 Your user also needs to have permission to access /dev/ttyUSB0 which usually either means being root or part of the dialout group.